ryanallen/words-of-my-perfect-teacher/README.md

 There is indeed no deeper way to cleanse oneself of past misdeeds than to meditate on bodhicitta and to maintain the flow of the [unaltered](#unaltered) [natural state](#natural-state).
 Keep these two things in mind as you go through the details of the meditation on [Vajrasattva](#vajrasattva)&mdash;purification by the stream of [nectar](#nectar), recitation of the hundred syllable [mantra](#mantra), and so on.

-To practice the actual meditation and recitation, proceed as follows, remembering all the time the specific pure meaning<sup>[180](#180)</sup> of each element in the context of [the four powers](#ii-the-four-powers) as antidotes.
+To practice the actual meditation and recitation, proceed as follows, remembering all the time the specific pure meaning[^180] of each element in the context of [the four powers](#ii-the-four-powers) as antidotes.

-<details id="180"><summary>Note <sup>180</sup></summary><i>dag pa dran pa</i>: This Tibetan expression literally <a href="#means">means</a> "remembering the purity."
-It refers to the fact that every element of visualization is not a mere image but has a particular meaning, and it is important to be aware of this significance as one does the practice.
-The precise way in which the elements of this practice relate to <a href="#ii-the-four-powers">the four powers</a> is explained a few paragraphs later.
-Although here we are only dealing with <a href="#the-preliminary-practice">the preliminary practice</a>, many points mentioned in this chapter are useful for the main practice of the generation and <a href="#perfection-phase">perfection phase</a>s.</details><br>

 ## III.
 THE ACTUAL MEDITATION ON [VAJRASATTVA](#vajrasattva)